Khulna University: Agrotechnology

 The Agrotechnology Discipline at Khulna University was established in March 1996.
 The curricula cover all courses offered by the relevant institutions in the country as well as they incorporate Geographic Information System (GlS), Spreadsheet Analysis, and Computer Studies.

-Agrotechnology Discipline also works with some modern technologies like biotechnology, tissue culture, genetic engineering, protected agriculture, heat stress mitigation, irrigation management, IPM (Integrated Pest Management), biological control (BC) of pests, etc. The discipline also collects and evaluates germplasm through its 'Germplasm Center'.
-The Agrotechnology Discipline has some new and ongoing technologies and varieties that are going to be released soon.
+Agrotechnology Discipline also works with technologies like biotechnology, tissue culture, genetic engineering, protected agriculture, heat stress mitigation, irrigation management, IPM (Integrated Pest Management), biological control (BC) of pests, etc. The discipline also collects and evaluates germplasm through its 'Germplasm Center'.

 Architecture discipline

 Architecture discipline is the second architectural discipline in Bangladesh and one of the first four disciplines opened at Khulna University, which formally launched its academic activities under SET School in 1991.
 The curriculum of architecture provides the students with knowledge of man, his society, his physical environment and the technological development around the world.
 The Bachelor of Architecture (BArch) program of the discipline is designed for five years.
 There is also an opportunity to earn a master's degree.